ibm-cloud-docs/power-iaas/connecting-ibmi-port.md

 ## Starting a 5250 session on your IBM i VM from ACS
 {: #starting-session}

-To get a 5250 session on your IBM i VM from ACS, you need to either configure your virtual devices or enable _autoconfig_.
-To enable _autoconfig_, complete the following steps by using the IBM i VM:
+To get a 5250 session on your IBM i VM from ACS, either configure the virtual devices or enable autoconfig.
+To enable autoconfig, complete the following steps by using the IBM i VM:

+For IBM i 7.5, it is required that you first use `CHGSSTSECA` to set `SECSYSVAL *YES` (to allow security system value changes).
+{: note}

  1. Enter the `cfgtcp` command.